tips for confidence

 If you’re self-confident, you believe that your uniqueness is worthy of admiration and that you belong.
 It has the power to alter how the world perceives and treats you.
 Your level of self-confidence influences your future.
 People intuitively recognize how much self-confidence you have and respond accordingly.

-One of the easiest ways to experience is to take on the thoughts, mannerisms, and movements of confident people.
-Others will begin treating you with more respect, which will boost your confidence even more.
+One of the easiest ways to experience greater confidence is to take on confident people’s thoughts, mannerisms, and movements.
+Others will begin treating you with more respect, boosting your confidence even more.

 Feel and look better with a few simple tips: